 More than 139,000 bunnies are abused in U.S. laboratories each year.
 They’re often chosen because they’re calm and easy to handle.

 In order to test pesticides and similar products, chemicals are dripped into rabbits’ sensitive eyes, causing swelling, cloudiness, blindness, and more.
 In other experiments, bunnies’ backs are shaved so that chemicals can be put on their skin, causing burning and tissue damage.
 Once the experiments are finished, the rabbits are killed.

 Yup, we’re talking about the same cats we share our homes with.
-Every kitty deserves a loving guardian and a happy life, but that’s not what the more than 21,000 cats who are abused in U.S. laboratories every year end up with.
+Every kitty deserves a loving guardian and a happy life, but that’s not what the almost 19,000 cats who are abused in U.S. laboratories every year end up with.

 Cats who are used in cruel lab experiments have holes drilled into their skulls, have their ears cut off, have their eyes sewn shut, and more before eventually being killed and studied.
 Tens of thousands are also sold to schools to be used for classroom dissection.

 Can you imagine your four-legged BFF being trapped alone in a small cage and forced to endure horrifying experiments?
-It’s a sad thought, but it happens to more than 67,000 dogs in labs each year, where they are poisoned, are forced to suffer heart attacks, or have their eyes cut out before they’re killed.
+It’s a sad thought, but it happens to almost 61,000 dogs in labs each year, where they are poisoned, are forced to suffer heart attacks, or have their eyes cut out before they’re killed.